Will Blackmon

-William Edwards Blackmon (born October 27, 1984) is a former American football safety and return specialist.
-He played college football for the Boston College Eagles, and was drafted in the fourth round of the 2006 NFL Draft by the Green Bay Packers.
-He has also played for the New York Giants, Seattle Seahawks, Jacksonville Jaguars, Washington Redskins, and briefly for the Saskatchewan Roughriders of the Canadian Football League.
+William Edwards Blackmon (born October 27, 1984) is an American former professional football safety and return specialist.
+He played college football for the Boston College Eagles, and was selected in the fourth round of the 2006 NFL draft by the Green Bay Packers.
+He was also a member of the New York Giants, Arizona Rattlers, Seattle Seahawks, Jacksonville Jaguars, Washington Redskins, and Saskatchewan Roughriders.
+He is currently an analyst for the Boston College Football team.

 Early life

 Blackmon was born in Providence, Rhode Island but grew up in Cranston.
 He was raised by his father and grandmother after his mother died from Crohn's disease when he was 6 years old.

 Blackmon attended Bishop Hendricken High School in Warwick, Rhode Island.
 At Hendricken, Blackmon earned 2001 All-America first-team honors from USA Today, ESPN.com, SuperPrep and PrepStar as a senior.
 He was named Gatorade Rhode Island Player of the Year after his senior season.
 Blackmon excelled in basketball and track; he won the 100-meter dash in the Rhode Island state meet with a time of 10.87 seconds.